 Innovation has arrived to the oscillating sprinkler head with this compact Melnor model, which has two rows of precision spray holes, eight holes in each row.
 Turn the sprinkler head a full 360 degrees at the base to adjust the direction of the spray and control the flow with the integrated flow control valve.
 The range and width of the spray can also be independently adjusted, allowing the water to be dispersed for better coverage.

 A wide, sturdy sled base has a flow-through inlet valve and outlet valve to help prevent clogs.
 The sprinkler head has a maximum coverage area of 4,000 square feet, making it a good option for medium and large yards.
 It also operates in near silence—none of the constant clicking noise of an impact sprinkler to contend with.

-Stationary sprinkler heads should be compact, rugged, and versatile—like the Dramm ColorStorm Turret Sprinkler.
-This sprinkler head, which can operate at up to 90 PSI, has nine different spray patterns to customize the length, width, height, shape, and force of the flow from the sprinkler.
+Stationary sprinkler heads should be compact, rugged, and versatile—like the Dramm sprinkler head.
+It can operate at up to 90 PSI, has nine different spray patterns to customize the length, width, height, shape, and force of the flow from the sprinkler.
 To change from one pattern to the next, just twist the black dial on the top and it will spray from the new nozzle with a maximum coverage area of 575 square feet.

 If you still want more info on purchasing and using a sprinkler head, consider the answers to some of the most commonly asked questions about these lawn-care essentials.